 Erik Gustafson: Executive Director

-Erik K. Gustafson founded EPIC in 1998 to improve humanitarian conditions in Iraq and defend the human rights of the Iraqi people.
-Under his leadership, Gustafson has hosted dozens of policy forums and led humanitarian advocacy on Iraq in Washington DC.
-In 2008, he organized Iraq Action Days, which helped generate $1.8 billion in funding for war-affected Iraqis and other vulnerable persons worldwide.
+In 1998, Gustafson moved to Washington DC and established EPIC to improve humanitarian conditions and promote human rights in Iraq.
+Under his leadership, EPIC has hosted dozens of policy forums and led humanitarian advocacy on Iraq in Washington DC.
+In 2008, Erik organized Iraq Action Days, which helped generate $1.8 billion in funding for war-affected Iraqis and other vulnerable persons worldwide.

 From early 2009 to late 2010, Gustafson took a sabbatical from EPIC to spend time in Iraq.
-Based in Kurdistan Region of Iraq, he directed a $1 million professional development program for Iraqi human rights defenders.
+Based in the Kurdistan Region of Iraq, he worked with DePaul University’s International Human Rights Law Institute (IHRLI), directing a countrywide professional development program for Iraqi human rights defenders.
 Participants included organizations from 9 of Iraq’s 18 provinces including Baghdad, Basra, Najaf, Anbar, Kirkuk, and Erbil.
-Since his return, Gustafson has focused on implementing EPIC’s long-term goal of establishing a summer youth institute to serve young people and educators from around the region.
-In the near-term, he is working on small, high-impact projects that empower young Iraqis to promote peace and positive social change.